WiccanWolf/adventofcode2024/README.md

 _Comments_

 This was really fun!
 A bit confusing at the very beginning on how to parse the information into a grid, but I managed to sit and think for a bit of how to write a function to do it for me!

+**Day 4: Print Queue**

+_Challenge_

+On Day 5, the Historians search for the North Pole printing department, where an Elf operates a printer.
+They encounter a problem with the new sleigh launch safety manual updates, which are not printed correctly.
+The Elf provides the page ordering rules and page numbers for each update, but struggles to determine the correct order.
+To fix the issue, they identify the correct order of the updates, which are then printed in the correct order.
+The Elf also needs to know the middle page number of each update.

+_Comments_

+I'm starting to really dislike these elves to be honest.
+Gimli son of Glóin becomes more understandable year by year...BUT programmatically this one was a nice breathe of fresh air as opposed to yesterdays!
+There's no obligation but I'm going to try and steer away from `for...loops` going forward where possible, but this was an incredibly fun challenge to do!